IorioD/MTD-manager-console/How_to_kubernetes.md

 # In this file will be provided a guide to setup the kubernetes cluster.

+Each listed command must be executed in superuser mode.

 ## 1. VM Setup

 | VM       | CPU | RAM (GB) | Disk (GB) | OS        |